lxc/incus/doc/howto/cluster_recover.md

 Log on to each cluster member and complete the following steps:

-1. Stop the LXD daemon.
+1. Stop the Incus daemon.
    For example, if you're using the snap:

        sudo snap stop lxd